reacherhq/check-if-email-exists/README.md

 #### 👉 Try it here: https://reacherhq.github.io

+This software is licensed under the GPL-3.0 license, which forbids it being integrated and distributed in closed-source commercials projects.
+[Message me](mailto:amaury.martiny@protonmail.com) if you wish an alternate licensing.

 ## ✅ What Does This Tool Check?

 The main feature this tool checks is: